Gerald Haxton: Deportation

 After touring the South Pacific islands, Haxton was aboard the Hitachi Maru en route to South Africa when the ship was captured by the German raider SMS Wolf in September 1917.
 Haxton was a prisoner aboard the Wolf until February 1918 when the Wolf returned to Germany and he was transferred to a German prison camp.
 He was reunited with Maugham in 1919.

-On attempting to return in February 1919 he was deported from Britain as an undesirable alien and was never allowed to enter the country again.
+On attempting to return in February 1919, he was deported from Britain as an undesirable alien and was never allowed to enter the country again.
 Haxton's Home Office file, containing the reason or reasons for his banishment, was sealed until 2019.
-Robert Calder speculates that Syrie Maugham may have used her high connections in the British government to have Haxton deported.
+Writer Robert Calder speculates that Syrie Maugham may have used her high connections in the British government to have Haxton deported.

 Because Maugham and Haxton traveled abroad and chose to live on the French Riviera in the "Villa La Mauresque", they were able to carry on their relationship despite Haxton's deportation.
-They lived in Villa Mauresque at Cap Ferrat almost exclusively until they were forced to flee the advancing Germans at the commencement of World War II.
+They lived in Villa La Mauresque at Cap Ferrat almost exclusively until they were forced to flee the advancing Germans at the commencement of World War II.

-It is thought that Haxton's flamboyant nature, said to be portrayed in the character Rowley Flint in Up at the Villa, was the key to Maugham's invitational success with the members of society wherever the pair traveled.
+It is thought that Haxton's flamboyant nature, said to be portrayed in the character Rowley Flint in Up at the Villa, was the key to Maugham's popularity with members of society wherever the pair traveled.

 Later years and death

-Haxton continued as Maugham's constant companion for 30 years, until he died in a private room in the Doctors Hospital, New York.
+Haxton continued as Maugham's constant companion for 30 years.
+He died of tuberculosis and alcoholism in a private room at the Doctors Hospital, New York.
 Maugham later placed the following dedication in his 1949 compilation, A Writer's Notebook: "In Loving Memory of My Friend Frederick Gerald Haxton, 1892–1944".